My Utah is studying in my favorite spot

-Fixed interest rates are based on the term of the loan.
-The maximum term for a Savings-secured loan is 36 months; the maximum term for a CD-secured loan is the term of the associated CD.
+*Fixed interest rates are based on the term of the loan.
+The maximum term for a CD-secured loan is the term of the associated CD; the maximum term for a savings-secured loan is 36 months.

 Do I Need to Apply for a Secured Loan in Person or Can I Apply from Home or My Phone?

 We have both options!
 You can apply at home or on the go using our convenient online application.
 Of course, you can always come into any Bank of Utah branch to apply for a secured loan.